TonyTromp/markovy/README.md

 # markovy
-Small script using the excellent Markofy Python Library to generate Trump speeches.
+Small script using the excellent Markofy Python Library to auto-generate Trump speeches.